mirfanmcs/AI-Samples/Simple-UI-RAG-Based-Chat-App/README.md

-# Azure OpenAI Simple UI Based Chat Application
+# Azure OpenAI Simple UI RAG Based Chat Application

-A modern web-based chat interface for Azure OpenAI with real-time streaming responses.
+A modern web-based chat interface for Azure OpenAI using RAG pattern.
 Built with Flask backend and vanilla JavaScript frontend, featuring a clean separation of concerns and responsive design.

 ## 🌟 Features